derek-knox/Coding-For-Designers/book/Coding and Concept/Work. Right. Better..md

 1. `var` - keyword reserved by JavaScript denoting a variable
 2. `imageToToggle` - custom identifier for referencing a value by name
 3. `=` - *assignment operator* that assigns the value on its right to the identifer on its left
-4. `document.getElementById('image-to-toggle')` - browser API for referencing a specific HTML element's object
+4. `document.getElementById('image-to-toggle')` - browser API for referencing a specific HTML element's corresponding JavaScript object
 5. `;` - character reserved by JavaScript denoting the explicit end of a code statement

 The above five parts make up the anatomy of a declaration and assignment statement.
 The parts work together to assign the resulting value from the `document.getElementById()` browser API call to the declared `imageToToggle` identifier.
 In subsequent code, the identifier can be used as a shortcut to reference the actual element object and then use its API.
 It is worth noting that every use of `imageToToggle` could be replaced with `document.getElementById('image-to-toggle')`.
 This approach would *work*, but it would be *less right* because we'd be doing the same work more times than needed.